 Do you have any tips for board maintenance?

 If your inflatable SUP gets dirty or scuffed up you can use mild soap and water or Mr. Clean Magic Erasers to clean it.
-The erasers work like a charm at removing scuff marks from your paddle or dirt.
-We have also had customers use dinghy conditioners on their boards, but it is not necessary.
+The erasers work like a charm at removing scuff marks and dirt.
+Same goes for any cleaning necessary on your paddles.
+We have also had customers use dinghy conditioners on their boards, and they speak highly of the results.

 All of our boards now have Gore Tex vent plugs, so they will automatically vent.
 Still, hard boards can be a bit more sensitive to increased temperatures, so it is very important to keep them out of direct sunlight.
 Always keep them shaded when out and not in use.
-It is a good idea to flip the board over so the black dek pad is on the ground so to keep the board's temperature down.
-You can clean off scuff marks by lightly sanding with high grit sandpaper or even rubbing wet sand over the mark.
+It is a good idea to flip the board over so the black EVA foam pad is out of the sun to keep the board's temperature down.
+This black deck pad is especially prone to attracting heat and in extreme cases can result in your boards deck delaminating.
+You can clean off scuff marks by rubbing wet sand over the mark, or lightly sanding with high grit sandpaper.